The Cabinet of Dr. Caligari (1920) Director: Robert Wiene

 Francis goes to visit a mental asylum to seek out Caligari only to find that Caligari is the director of the institution.
 Francis reads Caligari’s journals and learns that he is obsessed with an Italian named Caligari who had a somnambulist in 1703 which he used to kill people.
 Francis and the other authorities confront Caligari about it, but when Caligari learns that Cesare, his prized somnambulist, is dead Caligari lunges trying to kill them all.
 They restrain Caligari and lock him up.

 The narrative returns to Francis on the bench in the woods from the beginning of the film, but in a twist ending we discover that Francis is actually a patient at the asylum and the story is only a fantasy.
 “Caligari” is the asylum director and they restrain Francis once he sees Caligari again.
 The doctor says he can cure Francis, now that he knows that through his “mania” Francis believes him to be the infamous Dr. Caligari– “you must become Caligari… you must become Caligar…” And so the film ends on an ambiguous note.
 Was this all the mere fantasy of a madman in insane asylum?
 Or is Caligari the true madman?

-Throughout the film, many of the shadows cast were actually drawings on the ground or walls, and shapes of building structures were deliberately created to appear fragmented and obscure.
-One of the key notions of the Expressionist movement was Ballung, or the crystallization of inner objects, concepts, and people through an artistic expression that cuts through and discards a false exterior.
-The sets were all made of paper with shadows drawn on them and they were built for $800 while the actors were paid $30 per day.
-Writer, Janowitz was upset that Wiene framed the story as a flashback because he wanted it to be an indictment of the German government for its role in World War I, but instead Wiene glorified authority by placing Francis in an asylum.
+Throughout the film, many of the shadows cast are actually drawings on the ground or walls, and the shapes of building structures have been deliberately manipulated to appear fragmented and obscure.
+One of the key notions of the Expressionist movement is Ballung, or the crystallization of inner objects, concepts, and people through an artistic expression that cuts through and discards a false exterior.
+The sets are all made of paper with shadows drawn on them and at the time they were all built for $800 while the actors were paid $30 per day.
+Writer, Janowitz, was upset that Wiene framed the story as a flashback because he wanted it to be an indictment of the German government for its role in World War I, but instead Wiene glorified authority by placing Francis in an asylum.